 Attachment J of the General Permit authorizes specific construction dewatering discharges and requires the dewatering activity to utilize outlet structures that withdraw water from the surface of the sediment basin or similar impoundment, unless infeasible.

-C Healthy Soils and Recycled Water
+I.C.
+Healthy Soils and Recycled Water

-1. Healthy Soils Initiative
+I.C.1.
+Healthy Soils Initiative

 The State of California launched the Healthy Soils Initiative in 2015, which is a collaboration of state agencies and departments to promote the stewardship of healthy soils.
 The California Environmental Protection Agency is a Healthy Soils Initiative partner.
 The initiative recognizes that healthy soils can increase water retention and infiltration, improve plant health, prevent erosion, reduce sediment and dust, sequester carbon to reduce greenhouse gas emissions, improve water quality, and improve biological diversity and wildlife habitat.